kosh04/newlisp-mode/README.md

 newlisp-mode.el
 ===============

-newLISP editing mode for Emacs.
+This is a newLISP editing mode for Emacs.

 - Editing newlisp code
 - Syntax highlighting [*]